 In Seymour Crossing, 13.18% of Patients use Anti-Psychotic Medication

-This tells you the percentage of residents who were given antipsychotic drugs.
-While antipsychotic drugs may be helpful for many patients, it is important to confirm these medications are being used only where medically required.
-In limited cases, high levels of antipsychotic drug use may suggest that a facility is using these drugs to control patient behavior.
+This tells you the percent of residents who were given antipsychotic medications.
+While antipsychotic drugs may be vital to many patients, it is important to ensure these drugs are being used appropriately.
+In some situations, excessive reliance on these medications may mean that a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

 In Seymour Crossing, 21.77% of Patients use Anti-Anxiety Medication

 This metric is a measure of the percentage of long-term stay residents taking antianxiety drugs.

 This is the percentage of patients who are exhibiting signs of depression.
 Increased rates of depression could imply worse patient care.

 Appropriate Vaccine Usage